 Despite the efforts of police, prosecutors and McElroy’s family, no one has been charged in the murder.
 And it’s likely to stay that way.

-“Nobody wanted to talk to us,” retired Missouri State Highway Patrol Trooper Dan Boyer tells A&E Real Crime.
+“Nobody wanted to talk to us,” retired Missouri State Highway Patrol Trooper Dan Boyer tells A&E True Crime.
 Boyer was among the first responders to arrive outside the D&G tavern where McElroy was ambushed.

 A reported crowd of up to 60 men had largely dispersed, but some onlookers remained, staring at the pickup.
 Those who spoke out were taciturn. “‘I didn’t see anything.
 I don’t know what happened,'” Boyer recalls witnesses saying.